 Take a look outside and ask yourself the question: is this the weather that I would want to return to if I needed to do that?
 What about an alternative airport if you needed to return home for some reason?
 Marginal winter weather has taken too many lives, play it safe and use higher weather limits in winter time than you would normally do in summer.

 If your flight will take you through hilly or mountainous terrain then pay special attention on cloud bases (ceilings), temperature dew point spread, visibility, freezing level and if any precipitation is forecast for the area.
-A frozen up airplane without any de-ice or anti-ice protection or one that is not certified for flight into known icing conditions could end up very nasty, very quick.
+Flying with a frozen up airplane without any de-ice or anti-ice protection or one that is not certified for flight into known icing conditions could end up very nasty, very quick.
 Do not forget to request PIREPs from the weather briefer.